An Encyclopaedia of New Zealand

 An Encyclopaedia of New Zealand is an official encyclopaedia about New Zealand, published in three volumes by the New Zealand Government in 1966.
 Edited by Alexander Hare McLintock, the parliamentary historian, assisted by two others, it contained over 1,800 articles and 900 biographies, written by 359 contributing authors.
 The Government commissioned the encyclopaedia in 1959 and McLintock started work on it in mid-1960.
+The three volumes have 928, 894, and 848 pages, respectively.

 The encyclopaedia is more comprehensive, and more representative of minorities, than previous New Zealand reference works, such as the vanity press The Cyclopedia of New Zealand published around sixty years earlier, but not as representative as the later Dictionary of New Zealand Biography.
-A number of women were included as representing firsts, including Kate Edger.
+Some women were included as representing firsts, including Kate Edger.